Knot doubling operators and bordered Heegaard Floer homology: Background on bordered Heegaard Floer homology

 \subsection{Algebraic objects}

 We first recall the main algebraic constructions used in \cite{LOTBordered, LOTBimodules}, with the aim of describing how to work with them computationally.
-Let $(\AA, d)$ be a unital differential algebra over $\F = \F_2$.
+Let $(\AA, d)$ be a unital differential algebra over $\F = \F_2$, and assume that the set of $\II$ of idempotents in $\AA$ is a commutative subring of $\AA$ and possesses a basis $\{\iota_i\}$ over $\F$ such that $\iota_i \iota_j = \delta_{ij} \iota_i$ and $\sum_i \iota_i = \one$, the identity element of $\AA$.
 (All of the definitions that follow can be stated in terms of differential graded algebras, but we suppress all grading information for brevity.)
-Let $\II\subset \AA$ denote the subring of idempotents in $\AA$, and assume that $\{\iota_i\}$ is an orthogonal basis for $\II$ over $\F$ with the property that $\sum_i \iota_i = \one$, the identity element of $\AA$.